For those who wear Stoic armor against the world of Absurd,

 Mythopoetic Stoic Absurdism is a philosophical and narrative framework that:

-It weds the serenity of the Stoic Logos7 with the defiance of the Absurd Hero8, and binds them through myth - not as dogma, but as living metaphor.
-In doing so, it sanctifies existence without illusion and gives death its proper throne - not as tyrant, but as teacher.
+It weds the discipline of Stoic reason with the defiance of the Absurd Hero8, not by claiming that reason reflects any hidden order of the cosmos, but by treating it as a freely adopted discipline of self-governance.
+Through myth - not as dogma, but as living metaphor - it cultivates composure without illusion and restores death to its proper throne: not as tyrant, but as teacher.

 Mythopoetic Stoic Absurdism is a psychological strategy in the face of nihilism13.
 It offers not hope, but posture.
-It offers psychological resilience and social moral clarity without appealing to unverifiable absolutes.
-It encourages methods of enduring and engaging the human condition with lucid defiance.
+It provides psychological resilience and moral clarity without appeal to unverifiable absolutes, and cultivates ways of enduring and engaging the human condition with lucid defiance.

-It is through prohairesis14: - the rational act of posture and choice - that we cultivate arete15, the excellence of the soul.
-Let us detach from the outcomes - apatheia16 - for though the cosmos offers no reward, it is in this virtue17 that we may find a form of eudaimonia18: the composure of a coherent self in an incoherent world.
-The choice to live with coherence is not commanded by reason - it is born of a leap beyond it19.
-We choose reason not because it is necessary, but because it dignifies our freedom.
+Through prohairesis14 - the rational act of posture and choice - we cultivate arete15, the excellence of the soul.
+We practice detachment from outcomes - apatheia16 - not because the cosmos demands it, but because coherence of character demands it.
+Though the universe offers no reward, it is in virtue17 that we may find a form of eudaimonia18: not happiness guaranteed by order, but the composure of a coherent self within an incoherent world.
+Ethical, virtuous life is not commanded by reason nor justified by metaphysics; it is chosen.
+We live with reason not because it is necessary, nor because it mirrors any cosmic order, but because - among many possible postures - it allows for durable agency, responsibility, and coherence of character in a universe that guarantees none.
+Without some chosen coherence of character, freedom fragments into momentary expression and cannot sustain responsibility across time.

 Tenets